GuillaumeMougeot/biom3d/README.md

         ├── image_01.tif
         └── ...

 About the naming, the only constraint is that the images and masks have the exact same name.
-All the folders can have any name and the folder structure does not matter.
+All the folders can have any name **with no space in it** and the parent folder structure does not matter.

 #### Image format

-To help formating the images to the correct format, we have written a preprocessing script (preprocess.py).
+To help formatting the images to the correct format, we have written a preprocessing script (preprocess.py).
 More details are available in [the next section](#helper-function).

 Constraints:
 - The images and masks must be .tif files.